loukos-scheffer/Learnera/doc/sprint0/README.md

 Our project solves all these problems by creating a platform that packages an eLearning, and a social media focused in creating professional relationships around companies and people.

+# Installation & Setup

+Our project will be using the MEAN Stack.
+We are using an Angular frontend, Nodejs with the express framework for the server, and MongoDB as our database technology.

+To get started, install Nodejs and the node package manager.
+To get started with angular and express run the commands: npm install -g @angular/cli npm install express --save

+Use npm to run the project, and run MongoDB locally.

 # Contribution